kylelackinger/courseFinal/Codebook.md

 * std() - Standard deviation
 * Many more are contained in the raw data, but are not important for this analysis

+## Data Summarization

+Activity and subject labels are appended to the test and train data sets.
+The test and train data sets are then joined to produce one large data frame with all observations contained (dimensions: 10299 x 563)

+The supplied feature names are then added as column names to the appropriate dataframe columns as well as "activity" and "subjectNumber".

+Meaningful activity names are added to the full dataframe providing human readable data as opposed to 1, 2, 3, 4, 5, or 6.

+Variables (columns) dealing with either a mean or standard deviation are extracted from the full dataframe.
+Subject IDs and activities are extracted as well.
+Results are stored in a new dataframe called "statData".

+The avarage of all extracted features by activity and subject ID are summarized in the "avgData" dataframe.
+This frame is stored in a wide format with dimensions equal to 180 x 81.
+The "melt" function is used to summarize the original dataframe and the "dcast" function is used to restructure and apply the mean function for analysis.
+Feature data contained in the table is the mean of the feature indicated in the column names, with the exception of subject ID and activity.